boucadair/draft-cwbgp-energy-saving-management/draft-cwbgp-ivy-energy-saving-management.md

    Network Element:
    :  A manageable network entity that contains hardware
-      and software units, e.g. a network device installed on one or several chassis {{!I-D.ietf-ivy-network-inventory-yang}}.
+      and software units, e.g., a network device installed on one or several chassis {{!I-D.ietf-ivy-network-inventory-yang}}.

    Board and Card: